-Due to split brain reasons, it is recommended to distribute the Backend roles over three differently powered racks.
+Also due to split brain reasons, it is recommended to distribute the Backend roles over three differently powered racks.

-Backup strategy
+Backup strategy for multi nodes:

 It is always a good practice to regularly backup your Awingu environment, especially before upgrades.
 If your hypervisor allows consistent live snapshots, you can use that feature.
 If consistency is not guaranteed, then you need to snapshot/backup as follows: